djaus2/JsonEditorSample/README.md

     }
 ```

-Load a one level jason file.
+Load a one level json file.
-You can edit an node value by entrering any valid _(as above)_ C# string for the value for a node.
+You can edit any node value by entering any valid _(as above)_ C# string for the value for a node.
 - Node Names can't be changed.
 - You can't add nodes.

 > No validation against the loaded data type so on edutting a node value you can change the data type.

+##  Development

+Was developed with a little help from AI: GitHub Copilot and ChatGPT.